Dev and Prod Workflows

 Compute Definition and Flag

-Next, define the compute, passing in the image defined above.
-Here in the Compute construction, there is a flag freeze to differentiate between a development and research setting.
-The freeze flag signals to freeze the state of the compute config, and not sync over any local code changes or updates when setting up the remote function.
+In the Compute construction, there is a flag freeze to differentiate between a development and research setting.
+The freeze flag signals to freeze the state of the compute config, and not sync over any local code changes or make updates to the base Docker image.
+This guarantees what is in the Docker image already will run.
+As noted earlier, in the development case, with freeze=False or unset, when we call .to(compute), the local train_fn, will be synced over onto the pod in under 2 seconds.

 compute = kt.Compute(cpus=".1", image=base_image, freeze=prod)